-3. Players in 3rd grade may be allowed to practice and play in JV games or 5^{th} quarters but will not be allowed to play in regulation football games.
+3. Players in 3rd grade may be allowed to practice and play in JV games or 5th quarters but will not be allowed to play in varsity football games.
 Teams have the option of including them on their roster if they choose.
-If a team must play 3^{rd} graders in order to field a varsity team, then the commissioner, as well as the team's weekly opponent, must be notified 1 week in advance.
+If a program must play 3rd graders in order to field a varsity team, then the commissioner, as well as the team's weekly opponent, must be notified 1 week in advance.

-4. All players must pass an athletic physical before the first game.
-Physicals must be on hand at every game and can be viewed at the request of an opposing coach.
-If a coach cannot substantiate a physical upon request, then the player in question is ineligible.
+4. All players must pass an athletic physical (performed by a licensed healthcare professional in the United States) before their first practice.
+Physicals (or photocopies) must be on hand at every game and can be viewed at the request of an opposing coach.
+If a coach cannot provide an up to date physical upon request, then the player in question is ineligible.
+Per NSAA guidelines, physicals must be completed from May 1 onward to qualify for the upcoming school year and sports seasons.
+Physicals dated before May 1 will not be valid for the 2025 FVYFL season.